ROCm/clARMOR/README.txt

 memory buffers for n-dimensional images.

 Currently, this tool does *not* detect the following types of overflows:
- 1) Buffer overflows that overflow in a negative direction.
-In other words, writing bytes before the beginning of a buffer is not detected as an error.
- 2) Buffer overflows in the __private, __local, or __constant memory spaces.
+ 1) Buffer overflows in the __private, __local, or __constant memory spaces.
- 3) Buffer overflows caused by reads (since these do not disrupt the canary regions).
+ 2) Buffer overflows caused by reads (since these do not disrupt the canary regions).